Fresno State softball is sponsoring Strikeout Cancer this weekend against Boise State.

 Similarly, Fresno State led MW teams in ERA, opposing batting average, strikeouts and wins while finishing top three in batting average, on base percentage, runs scored, hits, runs batted in, triples, plate appearances, walks and stolen bases.

-Two of Wynn’s outfielders were recognized on the NCAA national charts including Moss who earned a 34th place ranking as one of the nation’s leaders at the plate after posting a season batting average of .439 and tied for 36th in runs per game while the ‘Dogs left fielder, Kierra Willis stands third in the nation for recording nine triples on the year.
+Two of Wynn's outfielders were recognized on the NCAA national charts including Moss who earned a 34th place ranking as one of the nation's leaders at the plate after posting a season batting average of .439 and tied for 36th in runs per game while Fresno State’s left fielder, Kierra Willis was third in the nation for recording nine triples in 2015.

 Before joining the distinguished Bulldog program, Wynn served as a graduate assistant and volunteer assistant for the Seminoles from 2010-12, and assisted with the program's offense, defense and camps.